Jury

 Onus and standard of proof

 The Crown has the obligation of proving the guilt of the accused based upon the evidence placed before the jury.
-This obligation continues throughout the whole of the trial.
 The accused is not required to prove any fact or to meet any argument or submission made by the Crown.
-The accused is to be presumed innocent of any wrongdoing until a jury finds his or her guilt proved by the evidence in accordance with the law.
+The accused is to be presumed innocent of any wrongdoing until a jury finds their guilt proved by the evidence in accordance with the law.

 No discussions outside jury room